MuteMotion/.github/profile/README.md

 3. Install the necessary dependencies.
 4. Run the project locally for testing and development.

-## Contributing

-We welcome contributions from the open-source community.
-If you're interested in contributing to MuteMotion, please check out our [Contributing Guidelines](https://github.com/MuteMotion/Guidelines).

 ## License

 This project is licensed under the [MIT License](https://opensource.org/license/mit/).
 Feel free to use, modify, and distribute it in your projects.